Ghosts of the Pickens County Courthouse in Haunted Alabama

 One of the most interesting aspects of the courthouse’s history is the mystery surrounding an image, known locally as the “Face in the Courthouse Window”.
 This unexplained shadowy image of a face has been visible in a courthouse window for over a century.
 Local folklore suggests that it is the face of a man named Henry Wells, who was supposedly falsely accused of burning the previous courthouse.
 According to the tale, as Wells was hiding in the attic from a mob seeking vengeance, lightning struck a window, etching his image into the glass.

-Related Haunted Stories: Old Charleston Jail
+Related Haunted Stories: Alcatraz

 The Pickens County Courthouse has been listed on the National Register of Historic Places since September 18, 1980.
 Despite being a functioning courthouse, it also serves a historical and touristic purpose for visitors interested in the ghostly image and the stories surrounding it.